-A significant proportion of headaches and migraines are caused and worsened by musculoskeletal factors.
+A significant proportion of headaches and migraines are due to musculoskeletal factors.
 Tension headaches and cervicogenic headaches often arise from muscle tension and disorders that affect the neck and upper back regions.
-Similarly, jaw dysfunction and sinus problems have been shown to directly cause or contribute to migraines and headaches.
-Even those who have central migraines often find that their migraines are triggered by muscle tension, jaw clenching, or sinus problems.
-To alleviate these problems, you will cranial & migraine treatment as soon as possible.
+Similarly, jaw dysfunction and sinus problems may directly cause or contribute to migraines and headaches.
+Even those who have central migraines often find their headaches triggered by muscle tension, jaw clenching, or sinus problems.
+To alleviate these problems, consider osteopathic manipulation, including cranial manipulation, as soon as possible.